You Support This Site

-How is it that we know where to go to get more and why didn't Carlton send the human/symbiote(s) on the mission?
+How is it that we know where to go to get more and why did Carlton send humans instead of his human/symbiote(s) on the mission?

 Send your most experienced, right?

 In no time flat we see that these varmints are wild, vicious, and nearly unstoppable.
-How in the hell did the astronauts on the crashed craft get them in the first place?
-How did anybody?
+How in the hell did the astronauts on the crashed craft safely catch them in the first place?
+How did anybody, ever?

 How the hell does Carlton possibly know how to contain them?

 Every contact with these varmints should have ended with no survivors.
 Which takes us back to square one.
-There is no reason ever given why Carlton believes what he does and is pursuing what he does, and has any idea how to go about it.
+There is no reason ever given why Carlton believes the multitude of nonsense regarding what he does or why he is pursuing what he does, and how he could have any idea how to go about it.

 And you know what?
-That First Contact discovery scenario could have made one hell of a kick-ass story along the lines of ALIEN or John Carpenter's THE THING.
+That First Contact discovery scenario could have made one hell of a kick-ass movie All By Itself - along the lines of ALIEN or John Carpenter's THE THING.
 Carlton as an evil mirror genius of the flawed Tony Stark, who makes the discovery of the century and brilliantly leaps to his out-of-the-box conclusions, would have meshed so well with the MCU.

-For some inexplicable reason Columbia Pictures, famous for killing their GHOSTBUSTERS franchise - Twice.
+For some inexplicable reason Columbia Pictures, famous for killing their wildly successful GHOSTBUSTERS franchise - Twice.

 Along for the ride on this second rate Marvel movie are the expert opinions of Avi Arad (BLADE [all], X-MEN [all], SPIDER-MAN [all], DAREDEVIL, HULK, ELEKTRA, MAN-THING, FANTASTIC FOUR [all], THE KILLING FLOOR, Cody The RoboSapien, GHOST IN THE SHELL ) and Amy "E-mail" Pascal (GHOSTBUSTERS , SPIDER-MAN: HOMECOMING).